AlioTheCat/AlioTheCat/README.md

 - 👋 Hi, I’m @AlioTheCat
+- 📗 I'm a Student at **L'Ecole des Mines de Paris**
 - 👀 I’m interested in music, video games, maths, rock climbing and most of all, programming.
-- 🌱 I’m currently learning oCaml, and plan to dig into C/C# later on.
+- 🌱 I learnt Python in High School, oCaml in classe prépa, and I am currently learning C++.
 <!---
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...